 Deep dive into the embedded signing recipient view

-While you can send an envelope to recipients through email notification (also called remote signing), you can also embed the signing session into your application to enable the user to view and sign documents at the same website.
-As embedded signing can only be created via the DocuSign eSignature REST API and requires multiple API calls to implement, it’s quite hard to understand the flow of implementing embedded signing and troubleshoot issues you encounter.
-As the DocuSign Developer Center covers the concept of embedded signing and how you can create the embedded signing, I’m going to explain the thing that isn’t being covered with examples.
+While you can send an envelope to recipients through email notification (also called remote signing), you can also embed the signing session into your application to enable the user to view and sign documents.
+As embedded signing can only be created via the DocuSign eSignature REST API and requires multiple API calls to implement, it’s quite hard to understand the flow of implementing embedded signing and troubleshooting issues you encounter.
+As the DocuSign Developer Center covers the concept of embedded signing and how you can create the embedded signing recipient view, I’m going to explain the things that aren’t being covered with our examples.

 1. Two ways of creating the embedded signing URL